Serving All of Georgia, Florida, & Texas

 As enthusiasm for motorsports, and cycling in particular, remains high among younger generations and older bikers alike, accidents, unfortunately, remain an inevitable reality.
 In the aftermath of a serious tragedy, such as a motorcycle accident that results in a personal injury or long-term disability, you need a legal partner who understands not only the unique ins and outs of vehicular accidents involving motorcycles but also state and local traffic laws relevant to the case, the opaque workings of insurance carriers, and the local Georgia courts.
 That trusted partner is Merritt & Merritt, Attorneys at Law, working out of our main offices in Statesboro to serve citizens all across Georgia and beyond.

 If you or someone you love has been seriously injured in a motorcycle accident, help and support is available.
-The Statesboro law firm of Merritt & Merritt is standing by to offer top-notch legal advice, airtight strategies for seeking maximum compensation, and diligent support in and out of the courtroom.
+The Statesboro motorcycle accident lawyers at Merritt & Merritt are standing by to offer top-notch legal advice, airtight strategies for seeking maximum compensation, and diligent support in and out of the courtroom.

-How Much Compensation Can I Get for a Motorcycle Accident?
+How Much Compensation Can I Get for a Motorcycle Accident in Statesboro, GA?

 The total amount of compensation awarded to a victim (and/or punitive damages handed down by a judge pursuant to motorcycle accident injuries) in Statesboro or the surrounding roadways will largely depend on the specific factors in your case: